 If you’re not ready to reach out yet, that’s okay.
 Save this.
 Share it with someone you trust.
 Return to it when you need it.
 Your story matters, and you deserve care, even if the systems meant to provide it haven’t fully figured out how to reach you yet.

 You’re not alone in this.
-There are more of us are out here than you might think, navigating the same complicated landscape, carrying similar weight.
+There are more of us out here than you might think, navigating the same complicated landscape, carrying similar weight.
 Some of us have found ways through.
 Some of us are still looking.
 All of us understand that it shouldn’t be this hard, and I want you to know you’re not alone.
 You are not broken because the path is hard.
 You are whole, and your healing is possible, even if it has to be carved out in places no one expected.

 Take care of yourself.
 You’re doing better than you think you are.